 \begin{lemma} There exists a large enough $\rho>0$, such that the Gaussian measure

 satisfies

 for every $n \in \N$ and every increasing function $g :[0,\infty) \rightarrow \R$.
-In particular, for every $r>0$ and every $n \in \N$
+In particular, for every $r>0$ and every $n \in \N,$

-\end{lemma} \begin{proof} Thanks to inequality \eqref{th:pcn}, we can find $\rho>0$ such that for every $n \in \N$
+\end{lemma} \begin{proof} Thanks to inequality \eqref{th:pcn}, we can find $\rho>0$ such that, for every $n \in \N,$

-Using the Karhunen Lo\`{e}ve expansion to represent random variables of $\pin$ and $\pii^\rho$ we can easily deduce the inequality for the measures of complements of balls (last inequality).
+Using the Karhunen Lo\`{e}ve expansion to represent random variables with laws $\pin$ and $\pii^\rho$ we can easily deduce the inequality for the measures of complements of balls (last inequality).
 The inequality for a general increasing function $g$ follows from a standard approximation with increasing step functions. \end{proof}

-\item (Uniform lower bound for acceptance probability) The next lemma provides uniforom control on the acceptance probability of the pCN algorithm when a proposal lies within a fixed distance of a contracted version of the current state of the chain.
+\item (Uniform lower bound for acceptance probability) The next lemma provides uniform control on the acceptance probability of the pCN algorithm when a proposal lies within a fixed distance of a contracted version of the current state of the chain.
 More precisely:

 \begin{lemma} Let $a(u,v)$ be the acceptance probability in Algorithm 1 for continuum pCN and $a_n(u_n, v_n)$ the acceptance probability in Algorithm 2 for graph pCN.
 Fix an arbitrary $r>0$.
 Then, there exists $c\in \R$ such that